Lovinoes/website/web/docs/panel/features/auth/register.md

 For admins: the **Enable Registration** toggle lives in [Settings > Application](../admin/settings.md#application), and turning it on without a [captcha](../admin/settings.md#captcha) configured is asking for bot signups.
 The `auth/register` endpoint is [rate limited](../admin/settings.md#ratelimits) per IP.

 Note that [OAuth login](../admin/oauth-providers.md) also creates accounts from the provider's profile, regardless of this toggle, unless the provider is set to **Only allow Login**.

+The page itself is only routed while registration is on, so `/auth/register` is a not-found card otherwise.
+Turning off **Enable Password Login** takes it away the same way, since the account it would create could never sign in.
+OAuth signup carries on as normal.
 :::